markkolich/kolich-httpclient4-closure/README.md

 final Gson gson = ...; // Get a GSON instance.

 // Send the POST, and if the request is successful, use the GSON instance
-// to unmarshal the response body to a valid List<YourType> object. final HttpResponseEither<HttpFailure,List<YourType>> g = new GsonOrHttpFailureClosure<List<YourType>>(
+// to unmarshall the response body to a valid List<YourType> object. final HttpResponseEither<HttpFailure,List<YourType>> g = new GsonOrHttpFailureClosure<List<YourType>>(
     client, gson, new TypeToken<List<YourType>>(){}.getType()